Distance From Vancouver: 150 km via Highway 1 East to Hope, then 8 km through Hope.

 6. Drive straight on Kawkawa

-Lake Road, cross the bridge seen on this photo, and get ready to turn right
+Lake Road, cross the bridge seen in this photo, and get ready to turn right

 immediately after the bridge.
 A sign

-after the bridge will state: "Coquihalla Canyon 6.3 km."
+after the bridge says: "Coquihalla Canyon 6.3 km."

 Bridge on Kawkawa Lake Road Hope BC Canada